Munawwar/flex-helper/README.md

 See flexbox-2009.css examples [here](http://munawwar.github.io/flex-helper/legacy/examples-2009.html).

 ### RTL support
 Setting CSS `direction: rtl;` on body tag should cause all rows to be reversed in order.
 This is part of the flexbox specification.
 Nothing special needs to be done.
-If you have any case where row shouldn't be reveresed then set dir="ltr" on the hbox div.
+If you have any case where row shouldn't be reversed, then set dir="ltr" on the hbox div.